 “Are we not good enough?
 Are we not brave enough?
-Is the violence in our nature Just the image of our maker?
+Is the violence in our nature just the image of our maker?
 Are we not good enough?
 Are we not brave enough?
-To become something greater Than the violence in our nature?
-Are we not good enough Or is it all a dream?”
+To become something greater then the violence in our nature?
+Are we not good enough or is it all a dream?”
 [1.]

 Fear or trust?
 With our current culture of fear based news, we have become people (reference to “Christians”) of fear and not “powerful love” (2 Timothy 1:7).
 Look, I am still getting a grasp on how powerful the nonviolent Jesus is (I mean my kids are in karate for Pete’s sake).
 All I know is we need to become a people who need to turn to the cross that saves the world and not to the sword that destroys it…

 “I am not only a pacifist but a militant pacifist.
 I am willing to fight for peace.
 Nothing will end war unless the people themselves refuse to go to war.”
 [6.]